-obtaining information actually increases the traveler's path cost.
-The operating regime is a result of the following parameters: the magnitude of the difference between the values of the actual weight of the stochastic edges (\hat{w}e) and their expected weights $(w{\rm SE})$, the values of the topology probability (ξ_T) , and the magnitude of the difference between the values of the stochastic edges' actual states (\hat{w}e) and the a priori probability to be in the UP state (ξ_U) (see Table II for notation summary).
+A traveler in the gossip networks that is navigating using our optimal routing policy can be viewed as operating in three different regimes: "WIN", "LOSE", and "NEUTRAL".
+In the "WIN" regime the traveler reduces his travel cost by gossiping.
+In the "NEUTRAL" regime obtaining information doesn't increase or decrease the gossip traveler's path cost.
+In the "LOSE" regime obtaining information actually increases the traveler path cost.
+The operating regime is a result of the following parameters: the magnitude of the difference between the values of the actual weight of the stochastic edges (\hat{w}e) and their expected weights (ω{SE}) , the values of the topology probability (ξ_T) , and the magnitude of the difference between the values of the stochastic edges actual state (ξ_A) and a priori probability to be in the "UP" state (ξ_U) (see Table II for notation summary).
 Next we will explain the influence of each parameter.

-The magnitude of the difference between the traveler's a priori knowledge $(w{\rm SE})$ and the actual weight of the stochastic edges (\hat{w}e) , denoted by $\Delta{\omega} = |w{\rm SE} - \hat{w}e|$, determines the influence of obtaining information on the traveler's path cost.
-When $\omega{\rm SE}$ and \hat{w}e are similar, a gossip traveler will not have an advantage over a nongossip traveler; they both know a priori the "correct" stochastic state.
+The magnitude of the difference between the traveler's a priori knowledge (ω{SE}) and the actual weight of the stochastic edges (\hat{w}e), denoted by $\Delta{\omega} = |\omega{SE} - \hat{w}e|$, determines the influence of obtaining information on the traveler's path cost.
+When ω{SE} and \hat{w}e are similar, a gossip traveler will not have an advantage over a non-gossip traveler, they both know a priori the "correct" stochastic state.
 However, above some critical difference, $\Delta{\omega} > \Delta_C$ obtaining information will decrease the traveler's path cost.
-For example, when $\omega{\rm SE}$ "tells" the travelers that a stochastic edge is in the UP state and the actual state is DOWN, a nongossip traveler may include this edge in his path while a gossip traveler will reduce his path cost by bypassing it in advance.
-The value of Δ_C is determined by the difference that will cause the nongossip traveler to take the wrong path, meaning that he will bypass the stochastic edge when it is UP or travel through it when it is DOWN.
+For example, when ω{SE} "tells" the travelers that a stochastic edges is in the "UP" state and the actual state is "DOWN" a non-gossip traveler may include this edge in its path while a gossip traveler will reduce his path cost by bypassing it in advance.
+The value of Δ_C is determined by the difference that will cause the non-gossip traveler to take the wrong path, meaning that he will bypass the stochastic edge when it's "UP" or travels through it when it's "DOWN".